 Clicking on an image will open a new page showing all the books of that year for sale on amazon.co.uk

 Victor Book Cover Images 1980 - 1994

 The Covers and Contents Evolved Over the Years

-The Victor Comic and Book for Buys started out as publications based very much on WW 2.
-As the years went on and a new generation of children was the target audience the comic and books started to change and modernise.
+The Victor Comic and Book for Boys started out as publications based very much on WW 2.
+As the years went on and a new generation of children was the target audience, the comic and books started to change and modernise.

 You can see this from the cover images quite clearly.
 I believe this modernisation caused by a change of audience, led to the books demise.
 Of course it is normal for most things to have a shelf life and the Victor Book for Boys is, or was, no exception.

 Bring back Alf Tupper I say.